benjistealth/benji_password_generator/README.md

 - Allow users to select which characters are included and what length the generated password is
 - There must be no errors in the console which can be seen in the below screenshots

-## Screenshot of top of loaded application
+## Screenshot of loaded application with no errors

   <img alt="Screenshot_1" src="assets\images\screenshot1.png">